Lift hill: Anti-rollback device

 The familiar "click-clack" sound that occurs as a roller coaster train ascends the lift hill is not caused by the chain itself.
 The cause for this noise is actually a safety device used on lift hills—the anti-rollback device.
 The anti-rollback device is a standard safety feature, typically consisting of a continuous, saw-toothed, section of metal, forming a linear ratchet.

-Roller coaster trains are fitted with anti-rollback "dogs," essentially heavy-duty pieces of metal that fall and rest in each groove of the anti-rollback device on the track as the trains ascend the lift-hill.
+Roller coaster trains are fitted with anti-rollback "dogs", essentially heavy-duty pieces of metal that fall and rest in each groove of the anti-rollback device on the track as the trains ascend the lift-hill.
 This makes the "clicking" sound and allows the train to go upwards only, effectively preventing the train from rolling back down the hill should it ever encounter a power failure or broken chain.

 This feature was derived from the similar feature originally used on the Mauch Chunk Switchback Railway in Pennsylvania, starting in 1846.
-The two uphill planes that cars were drawn up under the power of a stationary steam engine had two slightly different early forms of this anti-rollback device.
+Under the power of a stationary steam engine, railway cars were drawn up two uphill planes that had two slightly different early forms of this anti-rollback device.
 The entire concept of the modern roller coaster was also initially inspired by this railroad.